Frequently Asked Questions (FAQ)

 Q: How do I access the LIVE sessions?

-There are two types of LIVE sessions: 1) LIVE Zoom discussion groups; and 2) LIVE CPD sessions.
-To access the LIVE Zoom discussion groups, you will have access to a “master agenda” for the Advocacy Academy training in the materials found in the OLC.
-The agenda provides a Zoom Link for all LIVE Zoom discussion sessions.
-LIVE Zoom discussion sessions are not available for NASP Approved credit.
+There are two types of LIVE sessions: 1) LIVE non-CPD Zoom sessions; and 2) LIVE CPD sessions.
+To access the LIVE non-CPD Zoom sessions, you will have to access the “master agenda” for the Advocacy Academy training in the materials found in the OLC.
+The agenda provides a Zoom Link for all LIVE Zoom non-CPD sessions.
+LIVE Zoom non-CPD sessions are not available for NASP Approved credit.
 However, you can document your experience and apply it towards Category H (informal) CPD.
 For the LIVE CPD sessions, the link to the session will appear in your OLC Account under the “MY PRODUCTS” tab.

 Q: How do I know what region my state is in for the LIVE Regional Discussions?

 NASP leadership uses the following state assignments by region to facilitate smaller group discussions and networking.
 For the Advocacy Academy, we will be using these assignments for participants from the 50 states, District of Columbia (DC) and Puerto Rico (PR).

 - Central Region- IL, IN, IA, KS, MI, MN, MO, NE, ND, OH, OK, SD, WI